Jasonzhou97/tp/docs/DeveloperGuide.md

 ---

-### **Use case: Mark a reservation as paid**
+### **U3: Mark a reservation as paid**

 **MSS**
 1. User finds the reservation they want to mark.
-2. User selects the "mark as paid" option.
+2. User marks the reservation as paid.
-3. System updates the reservation's payment status to "paid".
+3. System updates the reservation's payment status as paid.

 Use case ends.